How You Can Help The People Of Ukraine

 The world has watched on with outrage and horror as the crisis in Ukraine continues to unfold.
-Last week, Russian forces invaded the sovereign eastern European nation, resulting in thousands of civilian and military casualties and a devastating refugee crisis.
+Last month, Russian forces began invading the sovereign eastern European nation, resulting in thousands of civilian and military casualties and a devastating refugee crisis.

-Women, children, people of colour, and those from the LGBTQIA+ community have unquestionably been impacted heavily.
+Women, children, people of color, and those from the LGBTQIA+ community have unquestionably been impacted heavily.
 “The fighting has compelled displacement on a massive scale, forcing many civilians to flee their homes, including to neighboring countries,” Pramila Patten, UN Special Representative on Sexual Violence in Conflict, warned in a statement.
 “Unless the conflict ceases, thousands of additional families will be forcibly displaced, dramatically escalating the scale of the already dire humanitarian situation, and increasing the risk of sexual violence and exploitation.
 I… call for unhindered humanitarian access to those in need, especially women and girls.”

 Advertisement